 The global certification, which verifies that PMI pays its female and male employees equally for the same job or work of equal value, reflects the company’s commitment to inclusion and diversity in the workplace.

-Equal pay for equal work among women and men has been an issue in many countries dating back as far as the Industrial Revolution, with early efforts for equal pay being associated with nineteenth-century Trade Union activism in industrialized countries.
+Equal pay for equal work among women and men has been an issue in many countries dating back as far as the Industrial Revolution, with early efforts for equal pay being associated with 19th century Trade Union activism in industrialized countries.
 Although the pay gap for equivalent work is shrinking with generations, it is still a concern for many women across the world today.
 And companies who walk the talk by putting their money where their mouth is on equal pay, are making a difference.

 PMI has become the first multinational company to be globally certified, and Calantzopoulous said, “The global EQUAL-SALARY certification demonstrates the great amount of work our colleagues across the world have accomplished in confirming equal pay for equal work throughout PMI worldwide”.